Last Updated on September 18, 2023 by Heather

 Mickey’s Very Merry Christmas Party is a separately ticketed event as I mentioned earlier.
 Tickets are currently available by calling 407-WDISNEY or online at DisneyWorld.com

-Prices for Mickey’s Very Merry Christmas Party start at $105.44 (including tax) for adults and are $100.11 for children.
-The last two parties this year, on December 20 and 22, cost the most, at $148.04 for adults and $142.71 for children.
-Other than the last two parties tickets are $10 more expensive at the gates.
-Annual Passholders also have their own discounts on tickets for select nights as well.
+Prices for Mickey’s Very Merry Christmas Party start at $179 (including tax) for adults and are $169 for children.
+DVC members, Annual Passholders and Military also have their own discounts on tickets for select nights as well.

 If you’re wondering where to pick up party wristbands there are four specific locations.
 If you enter Magic Kingdom anytime after 4 p.m. you can easily pick up your wristband at the main entrance.
 Just before walking through the tunnels under the train station.
 If you enter the park earlier in the day with an annual pass or a daytime ticket you don’t have to go to the entrance of the park.

-You can pick up your wristbands starting at 4 p.m., either at Tortuga Tavern in Adventureland, Mickey’s Philharmagic in Fantasyland or near the entrance to Buzz Lightyear’s Space Rangers spin in Tomorrowland.
+You can pick up your wristbands starting at 4 p.m., either at Tortuga Tavern in Adventureland, Monsters Inc Laugh Floor in Tomorrowland, Liberty Square and the front entrance of the park.

 One more thing of note is that DVC members who have a party ticket, can enter the park even earlier at 2 p.m.
 Therefore even though the party officially starts at 7 pm you can get an extra few hours of fun inside the park.